 International Admission - Southwestern Illinois College

-Students with an international status other than F visa can contact enrollmentservices@swic.edu for details on required residency documentation for enrollment.
+Students with an international status other than F-1 visa can contact enrollmentservices@swic.edu for details on required residency documentation for enrollment.

 Requirements for F-1 Admission

-International students will be considered for admission to SWIC after the following documentation is received by the Designated School Official.
-Class start dates are listed below.
+International students will be considered for admission to SWIC after the following documentation has been received.

 Step One: International Student Application

-Complete the International Student Application.
-This form assists our International Admissions Team with beginning the admissions process based on your status as a new, transfer, or visiting F-1 visa student and is separate from the college enrollment form below.
+Complete the New International Student Information Form.
+This form helps the International Admissions Team start the admissions process for new, transfer, or visiting F-1 visa students.
+It is separate from the college enrollment form below.

 Step Two: SWIC Application

 Complete a New Student Information Form.
-Once you receive a student ID number, be sure to set up your eSTORM and student email accounts for official communication from SWIC.
-You will also be asked to provide a copy of your passport, the US address where you will stay while enrolled, and your address in your home country.
+After receiving your student ID number, be sure to set up your eSTORM and student email accounts for official communication from SWIC.

 Step Three: Transcript Evaluation